Skip to content

 Value

-A x_split object (extension of the list class).
+A k_split object.
 Element data contains the original data.
-Element splits contains a tibble.
-Each row of the tibble corresponds to an individual split.
-Column split contains lists with named elements "analysis" and "assessment".
-These elements contain the indices of data to be used for each category.
-Columns Fold and Repeat provide fold and repeat indices for each corresponding split.
+Element splits is a tibble where each row of corresponds to an individual split.
+The split column contains lists named either "analysis" and "assessment" containing the indices of data to be used for each fold and category.
+Columns fold and .repeat provide fold and repeat indices for each corresponding split.

-is.x_split(): Logical.
-TRUE if x inherits from class x_split.
+is.k_split(): Logical.
+TRUE if x inherits from class k_split.

 Details

-For stratification variables that are factor, character, or numeric with 5 or fewer unique values, the stratification structure should be set as NA.
-For example, if stratifying only on status, a binary variable, breaks = list(status = NA).
+For stratification variables that are factor, character, or discrete with 5 or fewer unique levels, the stratification structure should be set to NULL.
+For example, if status is a binary variable, breaks = list(status = NULL).

-If the stratification variable is continuous or has more than 5 unique values, the stratification structure can be specified as either the number of quantile-based stratification bins or as a numeric vector providing the bin boundaries (must fully span the range of the stratification variable).
-For example, if the stratification variable, x, is a continuous variable in [0,1], breaks = list(x = 4) indicates stratification into 4 bins, the boundaries of which are determined internally using
+If the stratification variable has more than 5 unique levels, the stratification structure can be specified as either the number of quantile-based stratification bins or as a numeric vector providing the bin boundaries (must fully span the range of the stratification variable).
+For example, for a continuous variable in [0,1], breaks = list(x = 4) indicates stratification into 4 bins, the boundaries of which are determined internally using

 quantile(x, probs = seq(0.0, 1.0, length.out = 5))